AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 -On GitHub, fork `ElegantRL <https://github.com/AI4Finance-Foundation/ElegantRL>`_ to your private Github repo.

--On GitHub, fork `FinrRL-Meta <https://github.com/AI4Finance-Foundation/FinRL-Meta>`_ to your private Github repo.
+-On GitHub, fork `FinRL-Meta <https://github.com/AI4Finance-Foundation/FinRL-Meta>`_ to your private Github repo.

 -All next steps happen on your local machine.